All posts

 The ODI route is required when an Indian resident:

-The distinction is important: LRS is a simplified, self-declaration route with a hard limit.
-ODI is a regulated route with reporting obligations, approval requirements (in some cases), and ongoing compliance.
+Here is the distinction that trips people up: LRS is a simple, self-declaration route with a hard dollar cap.
+ODI is a regulated route with reporting obligations, possible approval requirements, and ongoing compliance.
+Many founders think they are on LRS only.
+They are on both.

 ODI Reporting Requirements